Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## isEmptyReadonlyRecord

-Determine if a `ReadonlyRecord` is empty.
+Determine if a record is empty.

 **Signature**